On Mullin's second sequence of primes: Variants

 Before embarking on the proofs of Theorems 1 and 2, we set our results in context by comparing to a few variants of the sequence $\{P_n\}_{n=1}^{\infty}$. \begin{enumerate} \item As mentioned above, very little is known about Mullin's first sequence $\{p_n\}_{n=1}^{\infty}$.
 Shanks reasoned that as $n$ increases, the numbers $t_n=p_1\cdots p_n$ should vary randomly among the invertible residues classes (mod $p$) for any fixed prime $p$, until $p$ occurs in the sequence, after which point $t_n\equiv0\;(\text{mod }p)$.
 If $p$ does not occur then this is violated, since $t_n$ is always invertible (mod $p$) but falls into the residue class of $-1$ at most finitely many times.
 As no one has found any reason to suggest that $t_n$ does not vary randomly (mod $p$), this is certainly compelling.
 However, there is reason to tread cautiously, first because Kurokawa and Satoh \cite{ks} have shown that an analogue of this conjecture for the Euclidean domains $\F_p[x]$ is false in general, and second because of what happens in the next variant that we consider. \item In the second variant, instead of just introducing one new prime at each step, we add in all prime divisors of $1$ plus the product of the previously constructed primes.
 In symbols, we set $S_0=\emptyset$ and define $S_n$ recursively by

-This is related to Sylvester's sequence $\{s_n\}_{n=1}^{\infty}$, defined by $s_n=1+\prod_{i=1}^{n-1}s_i$, or equivalently, $s_0=2$, $s_{n+1}=1+s_n(s_n-1)$.
+This is related to Sylvester's sequence $\{s_n\}_{n=1}^{\infty}$, defined by $s_n=1+\prod_{i=0}^{n-1}s_i$, or equivalently, $s_0=2$, $s_{n+1}=1+s_n(s_n-1)$.
 More precisely, there is empirical evidence to suggest that $s_n$ is always squarefree, and if that is the case then

 In particular, each prime that we construct this way divides some Sylvester number.
 One could try applying the same sort reasoning as in Shanks' conjecture for this sequence, but it turns out that there is a conspiracy preventing this from working, since $s_n$ can be described by a one-step recurrence.
 In fact, Odoni \cite{odoni} showed that the set of primes dividing a Sylvester number has density $0$.
 Thus, perhaps counterintuitively, the greedy algorithm of adding in all prime divisors likely yields a very thin subset of the primes. \item Pomerance considered the following variant (unpublished, but see \cite[\S1.1.3]{cp}).
 Let $r_1=2$, and define $r_{n+1}$ recursively to be the smallest prime number which is not one of $r_1,\ldots,r_n$ and divides a number of the form $d+1$, where $d|r_1\cdots r_n$.
 This is in some sense even greedier than the previous variant, but the fact that we can choose proper divisors $d$ of $r_1\cdots r_n$ prevents the numbers from growing out of control.
-Thus, Pomerance showed that every prime does indeed occur in this sequence, and in fact $r_n$ is just the $n$th prime number for $n\ge 5$. \end{enumerate}
+Thus, Pomerance showed that every prime does indeed occur in this sequence, and in fact $r_n$ is just the $n$th prime number for $n\ge 5$. \item Each variant has an analogue with the $+1$ in the definition replaced by $-1$.
+For instance, Selfridge (unpublished, but see \cite{gn}) considered the sequence $\{\widetilde{P}_n\}_{n=1}^{\infty}$ where $\widetilde{P}_1=3$ and $\widetilde{P}_{n+1}$ is the largest prime factor of $\widetilde{P}_1\cdots \widetilde{P}_n-1$.
+He showed that it omits some primes, analogous to the result of Cox and van der Poorten for $\{P_n\}_{n=1}^{\infty}$.
+Likewise, with some small modifications to the proof, it is not hard to see that Theorem 1 remains true with $\{P_n\}_{n=1}^{\infty}$ replaced by $\{\widetilde{P}_n\}_{n=1}^{\infty}$. \end{enumerate}